JGJordan/PiBox/README.md

 ## 📌 Future Considerations
 - Improving accuracy of motion detection for precise harsh braking alerts
-- Exploring additional safety features (e.g., fatigue detection, lane departure warning)
-- Potential integration with a mobile app for real-time monitoring
+- Potential integration with a mobile app (potentially Blynk) for real-time monitoring

 🚀 **Let's make driving safer and smarter!**